NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## Glossary
 **ontology**: A representation that formally names and definition of the categories, properties, and relations between the concepts, data, and entities that substantiate one, many, or all domains.

-**Resource Description Framework (RDF)**: A family of World Wide Web Consortium (W3C) specifications that enable the encoding, exchange and reuse of structured metadata.
-The RDF data model employs semantic triples composed of a subject, predicate and object to share and integrate data across different applications and communities.
+**Resource Description Framework (RDF)**: A family of World Wide Web Consortium (W3C) specifications that enable the encoding, exchange, and reuse of structured metadata.
+The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities.

 **uniform resource identifier (URI)**: A string of characters that unambiguously identifies a particular resource.
 For semantic annotations, the components of semantic triples are ideally URIs that resolve and describe precise definitions and relationships to other terms.